Menu

 Nature & Adventure

-• Lace up your boots for a hike through nature
+• Lace up your boots for an unforgettable hike through nature

-• Take a fjord cruise to spot waterfalls and wildlife
+• Take a fjord cruise to witness thundering waterfalls and local wildlife

-• Kayak along pristine waters to take in the superb landscape
+• Kayak along pristine waters and take in the superb landscape

 • Hunt for the northern lights in the Arctic Circle

-• Take a Hurtigruten cruise along the rugged coastline
+• Take a scenic cruise along the rugged coastline

-• Try dog sledding or hopping on a reindeer sleigh
+• Try dog sledding or hop on a reindeer sleigh

 • See the peaks of Norway while skiing

-With Nordic Visitor you can add optional activities and day tours, either at the time of your booking or on location during your stay.
-Your dedicated travel consultant will be able to advise you about available activities, timings, what's doable in your itinerary, and more.
+You can add optional activities and day trips to your tour, either at the time of your booking or on location during your stay, to really make the most of your visit.
+Your personal travel consultant will be able to advise you about available activities, timings, what's doable in your itinerary, and more.

 POPULAR ITINERARIES